Meghan Markle Swears By This Drugstore Staple In Her Beauty Routine

 Markle told Daily Express that in addition to the Nivea lotion, her other two beauty tips include drinking lots of water and smiling.

 Prince Harry’s girlfriend is becoming so popular that people don’t miss an opportunity to ask him about her.
-People Magazine is reporting that when the Prince attended a ceremony honoring Britain’s fallen soldiers at Westminster Abbey’s Field of Remembrance, Matt Weston — who lost both of his legs in Afghanistan in 2008 — asked the royal where his “missus” was.
+People Magazine is reporting that when the prince attended a ceremony honoring Britain’s fallen soldiers at Westminster Abbey’s Field of Remembrance, Matt Weston — who lost both of his legs in Afghanistan in 2008 — asked the royal where his “missus” was.

-The Prince replied that she wasn’t there, and he couldn’t hide her anywhere, but Weston said that he wouldn’t have to hide her.
-The wounded soldier added that he enjoyed meeting the Prince, whom he described as a lucky man, and he would love to meet Meghan Markle because she is “very cool” and brilliant.
+The prince replied that she wasn’t there, and he couldn’t hide her anywhere, but Weston said that he wouldn’t have to hide her.
+The wounded soldier added that he enjoyed meeting the prince, whom he described as a lucky man, and he would love to meet Meghan Markle because she is “very cool” and brilliant.

 [Featured Image by Chris Jackson/Getty Images]